 Example of a good questionnaire: Learn all about it

 What is an example of a good questionnaire?
 A well-written survey questionnaire must be engaging and easy to answer.
-Respondents should find it simple to complete while at the same time providing the researcher with valuable information.
+Respondents should find it simple to complete while providing the researcher with valuable information.

 One of the most common questions many beginner researchers ask themselves is how to make a good questionnaire for research.